jzhangc/git_agsb/README.md

 4. Known issues

-    - Currently only being developeing for Unix-like and Linux systems.
+    - Currently only being developed for Unix-like and Linux systems.